The woods may be lovely, dark and deep, but they are also full of dangers, dangers that might spell certain death for an unwary prepper.

 Believe it or not, robberies are a fairly common occurrence on marked trails.

-You’re also disproportionately likely to run into someone who is more than willing to take advantage of the seclusion, lack of surveillance, and lack of witnesses to commit a crime, or do violence to someone else while you’re out there.
+You’re also disproportionately likely to run into someone who is more than willing to take advantage of the seclusion, lack of surveillance, and lack of witnesses to commit violent acts to someone else while you’re out there.

 Especially in the middle of an SHTF event that might see other people like yourself, or not entirely like yourself, skittering off into the woods to ride things out, meeting a person who is desperate, scared and willing to do anything to survive could put you and yours in severe jeopardy, especially if you are well-equipped and they are not.